 Canary is a strong home-security system with a few significant shortcomings.

 - Terrific price/performance ratio

 - High-resolution camera

 - Relatively sophisticated security features

 - No battery backup or cellular failover

-- Can’t be integrated with other connected-home systems
+- Very limited integration with other connected-home systems

 - No direct tie-in with other sensors in the home